neuroimaginador/fcaR/cran-comments.md

 ## Test environments
 * local R installation, R 4.0.2
-* ubuntu 16.04 (on travis-ci), R 4.0.2
 * win-builder (devel)
 * macos-latest (release), windows-latest (release), ubuntu-16.04 (release and devel) via GitHub actions.
+* local R with valgrind using docker

 ## Comments
-This version tries to address the additional issues with the "noLD" check error in the previous (1.0.4) CRAN version.
+This version addresses the issues in the previous (1.0.6) CRAN version.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.